Lookout's new COVID Dashboard

 How does Santa Cruz compare to California and the U.S. in vaccinations?
 Where are the most current COVID cases in the county, and how does that compare to population?
 Here is the most recent data.

-No more deaths have been recorded since the last update, keeping the pandemic total at 255.
+One more death has been recorded since the last update, raising the pandemic total at 256.

 Where can I find a vaccine?